-Berenberg has a long tradition of involvement in cultural, scientific and sporting events.
-The Berenberg bank foundation of 1990 promotes young artists in particular.
-We are delighted by the dedication of our employees who are involved in the BerenbergKids Foundation supporting children and young people.
+Our employees are the most important resource for the success of our company.
+In 2023, we employed 1,536 people from 60 countries in the Berenberg Group.
+Berenberg also has a long tradition of involvement in cultural, scientific and sporting events.
+The BERENBERG BANK FOUNDATION OF 1990 promotes young artists in particular.
+We are delighted by the dedication of our employees who are involved in the BERENBERGKIDS FOUNDATION supporting children and young people.